-This Natural Gas Now blog is intended to promote responsible natural gas development as a vehicle to achieve American energy independence, promote rural economic development and, thereby, give farmers and other landowners the basis for keeping their land in its farm, forest or other open space uses.
+This Natural Gas Now blog (with up to 75,600+ page views per month) is intended to promote responsible natural gas development as a vehicle to achieve American energy independence, promote rural economic development and, thereby, give farmers and other landowners the basis for keeping their land in its farm, forest or other open space uses.

 No other land use has the capability of producing so much economic return with so little disturbance to the land.
 The picture below of a fresh water storage pond in Lycoming County, Pennsylvania that allows the development of several well pads nearby without trucking of the water to individual sites, serves to illustrate.